Since the early 1990s, RPC has

 GIS is a tool that can be very complex in

-many ways, but also can be simplified greatly as well.
+many ways, but also simple.
 Tools like

 Google Maps and the GRANIT Coastal Viewer are designed specifically to